LeonXu03/Athena/README.md

 ## Start Athena

-1. To setup MySQL database: `go run main.go`
+1. To setup MySQL database: cd into `backend` and `go run seeds.go`